QuantLet/DEDA_Class_SS2018/DEDA_Class_SS2018_Route Optimisation & Site Selection/Route Optimisation/README.md

 The warehouse location is assumed as "台北市忠孝東路四段560號" and store data is scraped from the 7-Eleven website by requests.post with url_data "strTargetField" and "strKeyWords" to specify requested data.

 #### 2.2 Distance Calculation ####
-Before distance calculation, we need to convert all of addresses into geocodes, which include latitude and longitude in order to  represent the location accurately and plot maps.
+Before distance calculation, we need to convert all addresses into geocodes, which include latitude and longitude in order to  represent the location accurately and plot maps.
 The geocoding and distance calculation are computed by [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start?hl=zh-tw) and [Google Maps Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/intro?hl=zh-tw), respectively.
 The Google Maps API only allow  2,500 free requests per day in total.
-To avoid over-requesting data, we use [Dill package ](https://pypi.org/project/dill/) to pickle the data.
+To avoid over-requesting data, we use the [Dill package ](https://pypi.org/project/dill/) to pickle the data, saving it to disk in a format that is readable by the program.
+This means that once the data is fetched once, the program can be re-ran without further API requests.

 ### 3. Problem Assumption ###
-- The delivery has to travel all over the stores in the Xinyi District and then return to the start place (warehouse).
+- The vehicle has to travel to all the stores in the Xinyi District and then return to the start place (warehouse).

-- The traffic condition is not considered.</span>
+- The traffic condition is not considered.

 - The types of delivery vehicles and gasoline consumption are not considered.

+- Every route is considered to visit every store.

 ### 4. Problem Formulation ###
 The problem (TSP) is formulated as below: